-A search of the Air Quality in Scotland online mapping tool records that the scheme extents are not located within an Air Quality Management Area (AQMA).
-Sites monitoring air quality in the wider areas record bandings to be within the 'green zone' (Low Index 1-3).
+A search of the Air Quality in Scotland online mapping tool records that the scheme extents are not located within an Air Quality Management Area (AQMA), and air quality zones in the wider area record bandings in the 'green zone' (Low Index 1-3).

-The scheme is located within the 'East Lothian' Council boundary area, which currently has one Air Quality Management Area (AQMAs) within its administrative boundary.
-The closest AQMA, 'High Street, Musselburgh,' is located approx. 19.37km west of the scheme extents.
-This AQMA is declared for nitrogen dioxide (NO2).
+The scheme lies within the boundary of West Lothian Council, which has three AQMA's within its administrative boundary.
+The nearest AQMA is 'Broxburn' which lies approx. 4.8km northeast of the scheme.
+The 'Broxburn' AQMA has been declared for nitrogen dioxide (NO2) and particulate matter (PM10).

-There are three sites registered on the Scottish Pollutant Release Inventory (SPRI) for pollutant releases to air within 10km of the scheme:
+There are 13 sites registered on the Scottish Pollutant Release Inventory (SPRI) for pollutant releases to air within 10km of the scheme: